 CareSource helps you pay for your prescription drugs and some prescription medical supplies at the pharmacy.
-You can get your prescriptions at any pharmacy that takes CareSource.
+You can get your prescriptions at any pharmacy that is in-network with CareSource.
 Use the Find a Pharmacy Quick Link on the left side of the page to find a pharmacy near you.

-Here are some more important facts about the prescription program:
+Here are some more important facts about CareSource prescription drug coverage:

 - You have to go to a pharmacy that takes CareSource to get your prescriptions.